fazleh2010/term-a-llod-demo/README.md

 Go to http://localhost:8080/status?view=status and the interface will be shown on your browser.

 ### Publish your terminology
 3. Run the following command.
-Here, *solar.tbx* is the terminology file & *mappings.default* is the mapping file
+Here, *solar.tbx* is the terminology file & *mappings.default* is the mapping file.
 ```
 curl -X POST --progress-bar \
     --verbose \